 During the surgical abortion, the cervix is numbed and dilated after placing a vaginal speculum.
 Then the suction device is used to empty the pregnancy tissue from the uterus.

 Around 98% of women have successful abortions, and only two percent may require repeated procedures (1).
 It is most effective if done between six and fourteen weeks of gestation.
-However, the duration of the procedure may vary depending on individual factors.

 How To Manage Abortion Pain?